gitguige/openpilot0.8.9/README.md

 git clone https://github.com/gitguige/openpilot0.8.9.git
 cd openpilot0.8.9
 ```
-**Note:** if your files under openpilot0.8.9/models are very small (<5MB), you may need to manually download it again from the repository or install *Git LFS* to clone te repo again.
+**Note:** if your files under openpilot0.8.9/models are very small (<5MB), you may need to manually download them again from the repository or install *Git LFS* to clone te repo again.

 2. extract phonelibs.zip to replace ./phonelibs/